dependency-check-team/dependency-check/readme.md

 running `dependency-check ./package.json` will check to make sure that all modules in your code are listed in your package.json

-### --unused
+### --unused, --extra

-running `dependency-check ./package.json --unused` will do the inverse of the default missing check and will tell you which modules in your package.json dependencies **were not used** in your code.
-An alias for `--unused` is `--extra`
+running `dependency-check ./package.json --unused` will do the inverse of the default missing check and will tell you which modules in your package.json dependencies **were not used** in your code

 ### --no-dev

-running `dependency-check ./package.json --unused --no-dev` won't tell you about which devDependencies in your package.json dependencies that were not used in your code.
+running `dependency-check ./package.json --unused --no-dev` will not tell you if any devDependencies in your package.json were not used in your code.
+Only usable with `--unused`

+### --ignore-module, -i

+running `dependency-check ./package.json --unused --ignore-module foo` will not tell you if the `foo` module was not used in your code.
+You can specify as many separate `--ignore-module` arguments as you want.
 Only usable with `--unused`

 ### --entry